vfaergestad/rest-university-searcher/README.md

 ```{:country_code}``` is the ISO 3166-1 alpha-3 code of the country for which the information is requested.
 ```{?scope=YYYY-MM-DD}``` is optional, and if present, it is the date for which policy stringency information is
 requested.
 If no scope is given, the latest policy stringency information is returned.
+If there is no avalable data for the last 7 days, an error is returned.

 Example request: ```/corona/v1/policy/NOR?scope=2022-04-03```